Sands Point, New York: Geography

 According to the United States Census Bureau, the village has a total area of 5.6 sqmi, of which 4.2 sqmi is land and 1.4 sqmi, or 24.56%, is water.

-Sands Point is bordered on three sides by water – the Long Island Sound to the north, Manhasset Bay to the west and Hempstead Harbor on the east.
-It shares land borders with the villages of Port Washington North and Manorhaven, as well as the unincorporated hamlet of Port Washington.

-Sands Point is located at the tip of the Cow Neck Peninsula (also known as the Port Washington Peninsula or as Manhasset Neck), which is bordered by Manhasset Bay, Hempstead Bay, and Long Island Sound.
+Sands Point is located at the tip of the Cow Neck Peninsula (also known as the Port Washington Peninsula or as Manhasset Neck), which is bordered by Manhasset Bay, Hempstead Bay, and the Long Island Sound.
 This area of the peninsula is historically known as "The Three Points," due to the presence of three named capes: Sands Point, Mott's Point, and Barker's Point – all presently located within the Village of Sands Point.
 A fourth, smaller cape – Prospect Point – is also located within the village.

-Topography

-Like the rest of Long Island's North Shore, Sands Point is situated on a terminal moraine, known as the Harbor Hill Moraine.
+Sands Point is situated on a terminal moraine, known as the Harbor Hill Moraine.
 This moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn; Harbor Hill is the highest geographic point in Nassau County.